primordial-software-llc/gonzalez-art-foundation/SlideshowCreator/README.md

 Now we wait patiently.
 It's so hard.
 I want to take the throttle off and just rip the site to shreds as though I were 100 simulataneous users, but I'm going to wait patiently for the next three days *if all goes well*.
 I should have enough images to keep me busy for a while in only a few hours.

+## Potential Issues

+### Screen Burn In

+I need to investigate the issue with modern LCD displays.
+Initial research is inconclusive.

+### Copyrighted

+I'm not going to know which images are under copyright until at least when I have everything downloaded and I can categorize locally without creating website traffic.
+I do know for certain there are some copywritten images so I just need to ensure I know which ones those are (even though this is entirely for personal use).

 ## Background
 I received a 40" HD TV for my birthday and I'm not a huge fan of television.
 My apartment is bare.
 The art that I want to purchase is far too costly even with reproductions.
 I only have two true pictures of art.
 I want more!
 I want imagery of meaningful ideas that inspire me as I read and write; not *decorations* which merely fill up space.